 which centers the Gaussian window around τ.
 Multiplying a signal by selects a portion of the signal centered at τ.
 Taking the Fourier transform of these windowed segments for different values of τ, produces the STFT.
 Mathematically, this is:

 The STFT maps a function of one variable into a function of two variables, ω and τ.
-This two-dimensional representation of a one-dimensional signal means that there is redundancy in the STFT.
+This 2-D representation of a 1-D signal means that there is redundancy in the STFT.
 The following figure demonstrates how the STFT maps a signal into a time-frequency representation.

 The STFT represents a sort of compromise between time- and frequency-based views of a signal.
 It provides some information about both when and at what frequencies a signal event occurs.
 However, you can only obtain this information with limited precision, and that precision is determined by the size of the window.